YOKO ONO/PLASTIC ONO BAND

 ‘AOS’

 In 1968, Ornette Coleman invited Yoko to perform at Royal Albert Hall).
-‘AOS’ is from a live rehearsal for this show with Coleman (on trumpet) and his band – one drummer and two standup bassists; Charlie Haden and David Izenzon.
-Ed Blackwell is on drums.
-Yoko titled her piece ‘AOS’ (from the Japanese word AO meaning blue(s) and OS from the English ‘chaos’).
+‘AOS’ is from a live rehearsal for this show, billed as Emotion Modulation.
+The musicians were; Coleman (on trumpet) and his band – one drummer and two standup bass players; Charlie Haden and David Izenzon, with Ed Blackwell on drums.
+Yoko gave the piece a hybrid title, ‘AOS’ (combining the Japanese word “AO” meaning blue(s) and OS from the English ‘chaos’).
 ‘Blue Chaos’ was possibly intended to deviate from Miles Davis’ album title, Kind of Blue (1959).

-Yoko’s conditions were that it be her piece – not the musicians’.
-Foregoing musical notation, she scored her piece with written words to convey what the musicians should play.
-This was her score:
+Yoko’s stipulation was that it be her piece – not the band’s.
+Foregoing musical notation, she scored the music with written words to convey what the musicians should play.
+Her hand-written instructions are pictured in the album’s liner notes: (This could also be Yoko’s own mission statement!)

 Yoko vocalizes on the soundtrack to a Yoji Kuri film called AOS made in 1964.
 See more about this below…